How to Give ad Receive a Compliment

 In the movie As Good as It Gets with Jack Nicholson and Helen Hunt, Nicholson’s character has a mental disorder.
 His nature is very off-putting to other people.
 Helen Hunt’s character is trying desperately to be nice to him but is getting nothing but negative in return.
 The compliment that finally turns the relationship around has become an iconic movie scene.
 In fact, both actors won an Academy Award for the performance.
 The acting was fantastic, but I believe that what made the scene so dramatic is because it is relatable.
 Viewers can put themselves in situations just like they were portrayed in the movie.

 In the movie, Hunt’s character had shown positive behavior.
-She was to a point, though where she was just about to give up.
-The sincere compliment from Nicholson’s character reinforced the positive behavior.
+But she was at a point where she was just about to give up, because Nicholson’s character still hadn’t shown any new behavior.
+When Nicholson’s character finally gave her a sincere compliment, it encouraged her positive behavior.
 And she stuck around because of it.
+I know it’s just a movie, but the scene does a good job of showing examples of positive reinforcement.

 Reinforce Positive Behavior